ihaveamac/ninfs/README.md

 If it doesn't work, the other way is to use `<python-cmd> -mfuse3ds <type>` (e.g. Windows: `py -3 -mfuse3ds cci game.3ds mountpoint`, \*nix: `python3 -mfuse3ds cci game.3ds mountpoint`).

-Windows users can use a drive letter like `F:` as a mountpoint.
+Windows users can use a drive letter like `F:` as a mountpoint, or use `*` and a drive letter will be automatically chosen.

 ### Examples
 * Mount a 3DS game card dump: